Yao2001/E06a-Bullets/README.md

 self.player.kill() will remove the player sprite. .kill() can be (similarly) used to remove any sprite.

 As always, let me know if you have any questions.

+This game is about hitting the penguins and when they die, the player get the points.
+For each penguin can be hitted for ten times.
+After the penguin disappear, the player get a hundred points.